Riguy1122/FractaLab/README.md

 # NOTE - AI USAGE
 FractaLab's codebase will not and does not directly contain AI generated code.
-BUT, AI was and will be used for tech stack reccomendations, error handling, math problems, and other non-direct uses.
+BUT, AI was and will be used for tech stack recomendations, error handling, math problems, and other non-direct uses.